 This is in recognition of the fact that the properties may have central heating boilers less than 15 years old that are lacking in controls, or well-controlled heating systems but inadequate levels of solid wall, cavity wall, loft, or hot water cylinder insulation.
-Energy efficient light bulbs can be included in schemes but only when being provided with other measures.
+Energy efficient light bulbs can be included in schemes (max 4 per household) but only when being provided with other measures.